fravila08/google_book_search/ReadMe.md

 ## Running Tests

-To run tests, run the following command in the parent directory
+To run tests, run the following command in the parent directory:

 ```bash
   pytest